Surajpulkute95/CTJGP-Capstone-Project/README.md

 # Capstone-Project

-Terraform Task:
+## Terraform Task:

-Problem Statement: Launch an Ubuntu EC2 instance (t2.micro) to be used as your terraform workstation.
-From that WS, using terraform, launch an EC2 instance (instance type: t2.micro, OS: Red Hat Linux) to be used as an ansible workstation for the ansible task.
-Ensure that you create a key (using ssh-keygen) and use it while launching the EC2, so that we can SSH into the ansible WS once it is created.
+### Problem Statement: Launch a Ubuntu EC2 instance (t2.micro) to be used as
+your terraform workstation.
+From that WS, using Terraform, launch an EC2 instance (instance type: t2.micro, OS: Red Hat Linux) to be used as an ansible workstation for the ansible task.
+Please make sure that you create a key (using ssh-keygen) and use it while launching the EC2 so that we can SSH into the ansible WS once it is created.

 Hints: